tdevere/AppCenterBuildLog/Readme.md

 ```

-For an example document, take a look at the document  [yarn_npm_install___error__bin_sh_failed_with_return_code__1.md](https://github.com/tdevere/AppCenterBuildLog/blob/master/yarn_npm_install___error__bin_sh_failed_with_return_code__1.md)
+For an example, take a look at the document: [yarn_npm_install___error__bin_sh_failed_with_return_code__1.md](https://github.com/tdevere/AppCenterBuildLog/blob/master/yarn_npm_install___error__bin_sh_failed_with_return_code__1.md)

-Please note that we are including a PowerShell script [BuildLogAnalyzer.ps1](https://github.com/tdevere/AppCenterBuildLog/blob/master/PowerShellScripts/BuildLogAnalyzer.ps1) which can be used to analyze build logs for known problems based on the knowledge generated from this Wiki.
-Essentially, if we can identify a problem and solution from build logs alone, we'll work to develop a script it do that work.
-In the future, it might become customary to start with a build log review from this script to determine if you have a known issue before having to crack open the logs and manually searching for information.
-We'll see how that works out.
+Note that we're including a PowerShell script [BuildLogAnalyzer.ps1](https://github.com/tdevere/AppCenterBuildLog/blob/master/PowerShellScripts/BuildLogAnalyzer.ps1) which can be used to analyze build logs for known problems identified by this Wiki.
+If we can identify a problem and solution from build logs alone, we'll work to develop a script for it.
+Eventually, it may be feasible to start with a build log review from this script to identify known issues without manually searching the logs.

 ## How To Use the [BuildLogAnalyzer.ps1](https://github.com/tdevere/AppCenterBuildLog/blob/master/PowerShellScripts/BuildLogAnalyzer.ps1)